 - Misuse of medicines

 - Hot tubs and saunas

 - Uncooked food and other poisons.
-This includes raw meat, poultry, or seafood; unwashed fruits or vegetables; and cat feces or outdoor soil that cats commonly use.
+This includes raw (unpasteurized) milk and cheeses made with raw milk; raw meat, poultry, or seafood; unwashed fruits or vegetables; and cat feces or outdoor soil that cats commonly use.

 - Unusual cravings, such as pica, when a woman craves things that are not food.

-- Fish that may have mercury.
-This includes shark, swordfish, king mackerel, tilefish, more than 6 oz (0.2 kg) of white albacore tuna a week, or fish caught in local waters that have not tested as safe.
+- Fish that are high in mercury.
+This includes shark, swordfish, king mackerel, marlin, orange roughy, bigeye tuna, and tilefish from the Gulf of Mexico.
+Avoid eating more than 4 oz (0.1 kg) a week of white (albacore) tuna.
+Canned light tuna is low in mercury and a better option.
+And avoid eating more than 4 oz (0.1 kg) a week of fish caught in local waters that have not tested as safe.

 - Hazardous chemicals, certain cosmetic products, or radiation